JoseRFJuniorLLMs/graphql-spring-boot-tutorial/Readme.md

 ## GraphQL

 Compared to REST, GraphQL is the new kid on the block, but I think the improvements are so big that I'm moving any new APIs I write to use it.
-I've seen so many APIs that returned huge amounts of data when all the user needed was a set of identifiers to loop through and query a second endpoint for some other data related to those identifiers.
+I've seen so many APIs that returned huge amounts of data when all the user needed was a set of identifiers to loop through and query a second endpoint for some other data related to those identifiers, which highlights the second issue.
 Just writing that sounds mad, I just want to make one call to the API and get everything and only what I need.

 I won't go into much detail on why GraphQL is better, there's lots of articles out there that will let you decide that for yourself.
 All I will say is, there are two big reasons I've decided to make the switch: the ability to easily include in your request the structure of the data you want to receive; and the ability to combine what would have been multiple REST requests into a single GraphQL query.
 Both are huge improvements over REST.
 Sure, you could try and write your REST endpoints this way, but then they really wouldn't be REST anymore and GraphQL is built to work this way.